‘Not so Chilli’ Con Carne

 A slow-cooked family favourite with a nourishing twist – this chilli con carne is rich, hearty and packed with whole food ingredients.
 Made with pull-apart brisket and gently warming spices, it’s a great way to introduce bold flavours to little ones without the heat.

-Think of it as a “not-so-chilli” chilli – full of flavour, not fire.
+Think of it as a “not-so-chilli” con carne – full of flavour, not fire.
 You can also bulk it out with beans if you’d like, making it perfect for batch cooking and feeding a crowd.

 Want to boost the iron even further?
 Add a serve (I added 2 TBSP) of desiccated liver or organ powder for iron + B12 (we love cell squared (code BOOBTOFOOD).